General Considerations

 Group: 3

-Registered On: Both bearing and non-bearing Apples, apricots, cherries and peaches.
+Registered On: Both bearing and non-bearing apples, apricots, cherries, peaches, nectarine, pears and plums.

-Target Weeds: Controls most annual grasses and selected annual broad-leafed weeds (controls pigweed, wild buckwheat, but is poor on common groundsel and only fair on mallow).
+Target Weeds: Controls most annual grasses and selected annual broad-leafed weeds including barnyard grass, lamb's-quarters, crabgrass (large and smooth), redroot pigweed (suppression only), fall panicum, green foxtail.
+Controls pigweed, wild buckwheat, but is poor on common groundsel and only fair on mallow.

 Activity: Weeds are controlled as they germinate.
 Translocation is not significant and emerged weeds are not controlled.
 Very low mobility in most soils.
 Residual period of about 8 weeks.

-Use Suggestions: Use in combination with a broadleaf pre-emergence herbicide (Chateau, SINBAR, simazine).
+Use Suggestions: Use in combination with a broadleaf pre-emergence herbicide (glyphosate, Chateau, SINBAR, simazine).

 Application: Apply before weed seed germination.
 Most effective when applied to moist soil, or activated with a short irrigation cycle immediately after application.